SihyeongPark/Awesome-LLM-Benchmark/README.md

 # Awesome-LLM-Benchmark
-Awesome-LLM-Benchmark: List of benchmarks for Large-Language Models
+Awesome-LLM-Benchmark: List of Datasets/benchmarks for Large-Language Models

 ## Training and Evaluation Datasets of LLMs